 But the U.S. does have several laws in place for paid parental and family leave.

 State and Federal Paternity Leave Laws

 Five states currently mandate paid parental leave.
 New York State, California, New Jersey, New Hampshire, and Washington, D.C. now have laws in place requiring employers to provide paid leave to employees.
-Washington state passed a law, but it doesn’t go into effect until 2020.
 Fathers living in the rest of America only get paid leave if their employers offer it.

-The FMLA does not require your employer to pay you while you’re home with your kid.
+The FMLA, however, does not require your employer to pay you while you’re home with your kid.
 So even if you’re legally entitled to take leave, you might not be able to afford it.

 Paternity Leave Laws By State

 In 2002, California passed the first paid leave parental leave law in America.
 When the law went into place in 2004, new parents received 55 percent of their wages for up to six weeks.
 In 2018, the percentage was increased to 60 or 70 percent of their income and may rise again in 2021.
 New Jersey passed a paid family leave law in 2008 and started paying benefits in 2009.
 Under the garden state’s program, new parents can receive as much as two-thirds of their wages for up to six weeks of family leave.